 How did the TCF change as a result of the Planet 49 ruling?

 While many industry players are still in the midst of a transition from TCF v1 to TCF v2, the IAB's Transparency and Consent Framework organization passed an amendment to its policies to support the changes required by the Planet 49 ruling.
 Here is what the "TCF v2.1" guidelines say:

-- TCF vendors are required to disclose maximum cookie storage duration on the GVL and whether other means of storage/access is used
+TCF vendors are required to disclose the maximum duration of cookies created on devices

 Optionally, vendors can disclose more detailed and purpose-specific storage and access information where they wish to demonstrate detailed compliance with the requirements of the ruling.